Kane has hat trick, Oilers roll to 8-2 rout of Kings

 Leon Draisaitl had a goal and assist for the Oilers.
 He is the third Edmonton player in the past 25 years to score in each of the first three games of a postseason, joining McDavid (2020) and Bill Guerin (1998).
 Cody Ceci had three assists and Mike Smith made 44 saves.

 Anze Kopitar had a goal and an assist while Phillip Danault also scored for Los Angeles, who had a 45-37 advantage in shots on goal.
-Jonathan Quick allowed four goals and made 13 saves while Cal Petersen gave up four goals while making 16 saves.
+Jonathan Quick and Cal Peterson each allowed four goals with Quick making 13 saves in 28 minutes and Peterson stopping 16 shots the final 32 minutes.

+“I can summarize it all up for you, we can all go home.
+We weren’t any good, we’re really disappointed, we got trapped playing their game.
+You can ask me about individuals, I’ll give you the same answer for all of them.
+They weren’t any good, and we have to regroup tomorrow," coach Todd McLellan said in a press conference that only went 31 seconds.

 It was the first time in Hyman's seven-year career he has had a two-goal game in the playoffs.